How to avoid colds and flu

 We all know exercise helps increase and improve our circulation.
 What you might not know is that this increased blood flow can actually strengthen our heart and immune system.
 This in turn can improve our ability to fight infections.
 If you want to stay motivated to exercise, why not try something new?
 Giving one of these 9 fitness trends a try can help to revitalise any fitness routine.

-Hand sanitisers are a great way to help you avoid germs of colds and flu.
+Hand sanitisers are a great way to help you avoid germs of colds and flu if you’re out and about and can’t easily wash your hands.
 Most of us know that bannisters, handles and public toilet flushers are all surfaces where somebody could have left germs.
 This is why places like hospitals have hand sanitiser in these areas to prevent the spread of cold or flu bugs.

 Did you know, however, that other surfaces may be dirtier than you think?
 Your mobile phone, for example, could be 10 times dirtier than a toilet seat.
 The Centre for Disease Control found that using the phone when ill can allow germs to collect on your device.
 These germs can survive on surfaces for up to 24 hours.
 There are things we can do to prevent the spread of germs.
-It is recommended that you wipe your phone down with a soft cloth a few times a month and avoid sharing phones as well as using hand sanitiser on yourself.
+It is recommended that you wipe your phone down with a soft cloth a few times a month and avoid sharing phones.

 4. Make time for sleep and relaxation